Cassino Memorial War Cemetery

 Time to board the bus for a final time and say goodbye to our friends, including one reluctant dog, from the Liri Valley.

 Thanks Liberation Tours for a most memorable day.
-Please join us a we go on to visit the sites associated with the Gothic Line.
+Please join us a we take a break from war related sites and spend some time in the great city of Florence.